tchoi8/letter-of-recommendation/README.md

 ## Notes

 I love to support my students and colleagues for their next steps.
 That's why I teach and organize at SFPC and other institutions.
 However, each year I get asked by many alums and former staff to write letters.
-In the past few years, it's challenging to keep track of them during the winter holiday season.
+In the past few years, it has become challenging to keep track of them during the winter holiday season.
 I would love to support my former student and staff to achive their goal, but I need to be more explicit about the types of interaction I want to have and expectations for my students and colleagues.

 I don't have a template that I repeat for the letters.
 I write a new letter for each student and customize for each of their applications.
 There are some people who ask to have a letter drafted by the student, make a few edits and sign them.
 I don't think that's what a letter of recommendation is supposed to be.